Facebook and Twitter must do more to fight anti-vaccine misinformation, a dozen state attorneys general demand

 Facebook is conducting its own thorough study into U.S. users’ vaccine doubts, The Washington Post reported this month.
 Early results show that a lot of content that does not break the company’s rules could still be causing harm in some communities, where the information bounces around in an echo chamber.

 Twitter said in December it would remove some tweets that included false claims about adverse effects of vaccines, or that vaccines are unnecessary because covid-19 is not serious.
-It expanded that policy earlier this month, saying it would label tweets that included misleading information about vaccines and lock people out of their accounts for escalating periods of time on a strike system.
+It expanded that policy earlier this month, saying it would label tweets that included misleading information about vaccines, even if they don’t rise to the level of removal, and lock people out of their accounts for escalating periods of time on a strike system.

 Despite the social media companies’ efforts, vaccine misinformation is still readily found online.